Attica Prison riot: The initial uprising

-By noon on September 9, correctional officers and police controlled about half the prison and its inmates, while 1,281 of the Attica's approximately 2,200 inmates controlled the other half, including D-yard, two tunnels, and the central control room, referred to as "Times Square".
-Inmates held 42 officers and civilian employees as hostage.
+By noon on September 9, correctional officers and police controlled about half the prison and its inmates, while 1,281 of Attica's approximately 2,200 inmates controlled the other half, including D-yard, two tunnels, and the central control room, referred to as "Times Square".
+Inmates held 42 officers and civilian employees as hostages.

 Negotiations

 Once inmates had secured their section of the prison, they began organizing.
-Inmates elected leaders to represent them in negotiations and appointed inmates to serve as medics and security.
-They began drafting a list of demands for officials to meet before they would surrender.
+Inmates elected leaders to represent them in negotiations, appointed inmates to serve as medics and security, and began drafting a list of demands for officials to meet before they would surrender.
 For example, Frank "Big Black" Smith (September 11, 1933 – July 31, 2004) was appointed as head of security, and he kept both the hostages and the observers committee safe.
 Additionally, 21-year-old Elliott James "L.D."
 Barkley, an ardent orator, was a strong force during the negotiations.
 He spoke eloquently to the inmates, journalist camera crews, and viewers at home.
 Barkley, just days away from his scheduled release at the time of the uprising, was killed during the recapturing of the prison.

 As speakers such as Barkley raised morale, the elected group of negotiators drafted proposals to present to the commissioner.
 The Attica Liberation Faction Manifesto of Demands was a compilation of complaints written by the Attica prisoners, which speak directly to the "sincere people of society".
-It included 33 demands, including better medical treatment, fair visitation rights, improved food quality, religious freedom, higher wages for inmate jobs, and "an end of physical abuse, for basic necessities like toothbrushes and showers every day, for professional training, and access to newspapers and books".
+It included 33 demands, including better medical treatment, fair visitation rights, improved food quality, religious freedom, higher wages for inmate jobs, "an end of physical abuse, for [access to] basic necessities like toothbrushes and showers every day, for professional training, and access to newspapers and books."
 The manifesto assigns the power to negotiate to five inmates elected to represent the others: Donald Noble, Peter Butler, Frank Lott, Carl Jones-El, and Herbert Blyden X. Additionally, the document specifically lists "vile and vicious slave masters" who oppressed the prisoners, such as the New York governor, New York corrections, and the United States courts.